anu-rag/slate/source/index.html.md

 email  | Null | The email address of the user. mobile_number | Null | The mobile number of the user.

-There cannot duplicate usernames. `username`, `password`, `re_password` are case-sensitive, and are mandatory fields.
+There cannot be duplicate usernames. `username`, `password`, `re_password` are case-sensitive, and are mandatory fields.

 As part of response, user details will be provided and a `token` object will be provided.
 Use the `"token": "AveEEeeeEeeeEEeEEeEEERYLoOOoOOoOONnnNNnNnNnGGGgAcEssToKEn"` for API calls.